Five Things They Never Tell You About Drone Photography

 When you first start taking photos or videos with a drone you will be constantly amazed by the quality of the images you produce.
 Getting up and looking back on a subject you might have photographed a hundred times before is incredibly satisfying.
 Even if you only send the drone 15metres up in the air, you will see the landscape in a whole new way.
 Yes, you can take your DSLR with you and land the drone and shoot from a traditional earth-based location, but it will feel very boring indeed after having so much freedom, so many possible angles, so many viewpoints, so many new possibilities.

-You Will Get Pissed Off By the Legal Limitations But Suck It Up
+You Will Get Pissed Off By the Legal Limitations But Probably Suck It Up Anyway

 Obviously the rules and regulations regarding flying drones differ from country to country and you may enjoy more freedom of flight than me.
 I live in Australia and a common misconception about this country is that we are a happy-go-lucky bunch and that both the government and the citizens have a flexible attitude to things like ‘laws’.
 This could not be further from the truth.
 Australia is the most over-regulated, over-governed, over-legislated island paradise on the planet.
 Here in Oz we are drowning underneath red-tape and ludicrous over-regulation.
 You can’t boo at a football match, you can’t ride a bicycle without a helmet, you can’t grill a ‘rare’ burger, you can’t even get drunk in a pub for fuck’s sake.
 So it stands to reason that the flying of something as potentially planet-ending as a 1.2Kg drone would be heavily regulated.
 And guess what?
 It is.

 Now don’t get me wrong.
-I fully understand that there has to be controls on this sort of thing and I am certainly not going to be ‘that guy’ that fucks it all up for everyone else, but is it really essential that I should not fly within 30 fucking metres of vehicles, boats, buildings or people?
+I fully understand that guidelines are a good thing, but is it really essential that I should not fly within 30 fucking metres of vehicles, boats, buildings or people?
 Here in Australia we have plenty of space but it’s still surprisingly difficult to find a launch spot that’s 30 metres away from a person, a building, a vehicle or a boat.
 We are also not allowed to fly our drones above 120m in controlled airspace.
 No worries, you think, I’m nowhere near an airport, I can take this baby way up.
 Think again – practically the whole of my home state of New South Wales is controlled airspace.
 But for a few slivers on the map in the middle of the bush and on the state’s border, it’s all controlled airspace.
 We are also not allowed to fly within 5.5km of an airport – that is one regulation which is just common sense.

 If you’re coming from a straight landscape photography perspective then the rules and regulations around drone photography can seem quite limiting, but they should be adhered to because the alternative is more stringent regulation that impedes everything further.